dsy1412/Airbnb_clone/note.md

         <ClientOnly>
         <Navbar />
         </ClientOnly>
-    this will be client only components
+    output : in this situation ,when refresh for a brief seconde the navbar will not exist this make it possible that how many times I refresh or click on the page I can no longer get the hydration error this will be client only components
     how to work:
         When your app renders on the server, the useState hook in the ClientOnly component initializes hasMounted to false, and because useEffect is not executed on the server side, hasMounted remains false.